wroberts4/3dwinds/docs/_build/html/_sources/usage.rst.txt

   Defaults to stere
 * **------projection-ellipsoid**: ellipsoid of projection (`cs2cs -le <https://proj.org/apps/cs2cs.html?highlight=note#cmdoption-cs2cs-le>`_: |cs2cs_le.png|).
   Defaults to WGS84.
-Custom ellipsoids can be made, see.
+Custom ellipsoids can be made (see :ref:`Custom ellipsoids<custom_ellipsoids>`).
 * **------earth-ellipsoid**: ellipsoid of Earth (`cs2cs -le <https://proj.org/apps/cs2cs.html?highlight=note#cmdoption-cs2cs-le>`_: |cs2cs_le.png|).
   Defaults to WGS84.
-Custom ellipsoids can be made, see.
+Custom ellipsoids can be made (see :ref:`Custom ellipsoids<custom_ellipsoids>`).
 * **------shape**: Number of pixels in the y and x direction (height, width).
 If shape is not provided, it attempts to be found from **------displacement-data**
 * **------upper-left-extent**: Projection y and x coordinates of the upper left corner of the upper left pixel (y, x)
-* **------radius**: Projection length from the center to the left/right and top/bottom outer edges (dy, dx)
+* **------radius**: Projection length from the center to the left/right and top/bottom outer edges (dy, dx).
+  If the area is a square square, i.e. dy = dx, then only one value needs to be entered.
 * **------units**: Units that provided arguments should be interpreted as.
 This can be one of 'deg', 'degrees', 'rad', 'radians', 'meters', 'metres', and any parameter supported by the `cs2cs -lu <https://proj4.org/apps/cs2cs.html#cmdoption-cs2cs-lu>`_